TheDandyCodes/perplexity-company-scraper/README.md

 # Perplexity Company Scraper

-This project extracts structured information about Spanish companies using the Perplexity AI API.
-The main workflow reads company names from a CSV file and queries the API to obtain relevant data, saving the results in JSON format.
+This project extracts structured information about Spanish companies using generative APIs (such as Perplexity and Gemini) and the **Chain of Responsibility** design pattern for flexible model management and error handling.

-## Features
+## Main Features

+- Data extraction using a configurable chain of models (Chain of Responsibility).
 - Flexible configuration via `config.toml`.
 - Customizable prompts per model in `prompts.yaml`.
-- Data extraction with JSON schema validation.
+- Data validation with JSON schema.
 - Modern dependency management with [uv](https://github.com/astral-sh/uv).
-- Modular scripts: `ppl_scrapper.py` (main), `utils.py` (utilities).
+- Modular scripts: `main.py` (main), `cor_generative_extraction.py` (handlers and COR logic), `utils.py` (utilities).
 - Support for logging and debug mode.

 ## Project Structure